Black Hole Search by Scattered Agents in Dynamic Rings

 \section{Lower Bound for Size-optimal Algorithms}

-We now consider the Exogenous Communications.
-Interestingly, we can show a quadratic lower bound on the number of moves and rounds of any size-optimal algorithm that solve that \BHP with scattered agents; the bound holds even if agents have IDs and whiteboards are present.
+We now prove a quadratic lower bound on the moves and rounds of every size-optimal \BHS\ algorithm for scattered agents, in the Whiteboard model.
+The bound holds even with distinct visible identifiers and whiteboards.

-\begin{theorem} In a dynamic ring ${\cal R}$ with whiteboards, any algorithm ${\cal A}$ for \BHS with three scattered agents with unique IDs requires $\Omega(n^{2})$ moves and $\Omega(n^{2})$ rounds. \end{theorem} \begin{proof} The proof is by contradiction.
-Let ${\cal A}$ be a sub-quadratic algorithm that solves the \BHP; and let $a$, $b$, and $c$ be the three agents.
-Suppose the agents have unique IDs, and, without loss of generality, let $c$ be the first agent that moves.
+\begin{theorem} In the Whiteboard model, every \BHS\ algorithm for three scattered agents with distinct visible identifiers requires \(\Omega(n^2)\) moves and \(\Omega(n^2)\) rounds on some dynamic ring. \end{theorem} \begin{proof} Let ${\cal A}$ be an algorithm that solves \BHS, and let $a$, $b$, and $c$ be the three agents.
+Suppose the agents have unique identifiers and, without loss of generality, let $c$ be the first agent to move.

-Let us assume an initial configuration where $c$ is initially placed on node $v_{c}$, neighbour of the \BH, and where $a$ and $b$ are on two neighbours nodes, $v_a$ and $v_b$, at distance $n/2$ from $v_c$.
-Furthermore, w.l.o.g, let us assume that $c$ is placed in such a way that when it moves, at round $r=0$, it immediately enters \BH; also, let $v_c$ be the counter-clockwise neighbor of the \BH.
+Assume an initial configuration where $c$ is placed on node $v_c$, a neighbor of the \BH, and agents $a$ and $b$ are on two neighboring nodes, $v_a$ and $v_b$.
+The distance of the closest between $a$ and $b$ to the \BH is a value unknown to the agents, between $\frac{n}{3}$ and $\frac{(n-1)}{2}$.
+Without loss of generality, place $c$ so that its first move is clockwise and it enters the \BH; thus, $v_c$ is the counter-clockwise neighbor of the \BH.